Jaleel YY Promo.JPG

 E U R O P E

-In January, Jaleel will be touring throughout Europe with Jaimeo Brown's Transcendence.
+In October and November, Jaleel will be touring throughout Europe with the Dave Holland Trio w/ Nasheet Waits

 N E W S L E T T E R